yusuftomilola/back-it-onchain/APP-CONCEPT.md

 Back It (Onchain) is a social platform for the new generation of market thinkers — a place where predictions, opinions, and hunches are not just noise, but signals that live on-chain.

-Built on Stellar, Back It lets you create or join call threads — bold statements about what you believe will happen in markets, culture, or technology.
+Built on Base, Back It lets you create or join call threads — bold statements about what you believe will happen in markets, culture, or technology.
 Each call can be backed with a small onchain stake, turning speculation into a verifiable commitment.
 Agree with someone’s call?
 You can co-back it.
 Disagree?
 Counter-back it — all transparently recorded on the blockchain.